dotbitHQ/dotbithq.github.io/we-are-hiring/frontend-engineer.md

 - Experience with blockchain tools(Metamask, Tronlink)

-- Have a certain understanding of front-end security, understand the attack principle and corresponding strategy of XSS/CSRF
+- Have a certain understanding of front-end security

 ## Nice to have